Ready for some shocking numbers?

 Every year in the United States, we throw away nearly 40 percent of our food.

-In 2015, the Environmental Protection Agency estimated that U.S. landfills contained more food than any other material, with fully 22 percent of landfill volume being food waste.
+To dig a little deeper,the Environmental Protection Agency estimated in 2015 that U.S. landfills contained more food than any other material, with fully 22%of landfill volume being food waste.
 Left to decompose, the food in landfills begins to emit high levels of methane, which is nearly 30 times more powerful than carbon dioxide as a greenhouse gas.
 It’s hard to imagine, but 20 percent of total U.S. methane emissions can be traced back to landfills!

-Now is the time to begin composting.
-Instead of throwing out food scraps, we can use them for good — benefiting our soil and reducing methane from landfills.
+Instead of throwing out food scraps, we can be using them for good — benefiting our soil and reducing methane from landfills.
 According to the EPA, compost helps enrich the soil, so it can retain moisture and suppress the number of plant diseases and pests.
 It also reduces the need for chemical fertilizers, by encouraging the creation of beneficial bacteria and nutrient-rich materials.
 By composting, you are able to help stabilize the soil’s pH, help hold nutrients in the soil, and improve the overall soil structure (Planet Natural Research Center).
 And since composting is an aerobic decomposition process, no methane is produced in the process (Agriculture and Food Department of Western Australia)!

 To teach you about how to compost and how easy it is to get started, we spoke with Ron Bakus, Ph.D., one of our principal scientists, who vermicomposts at home!
-Read on for his tips and tricks on what you need to start composting.
+What’s vermicomposting?
+Good question.
+Dig in for his expert tips and tricks.

 Composting: just time, air, heat, and space